Raffa2s/T1ny_bl0om/README.md

 **Luca Raffaelli**
 [Twitter](https://twitter.com/raffass)
-If you remix this project or use it let me now :blush: I really curious :grin:
+If you remix this project or use it let me now :blush: I'm really curious :grin:

 ## License